 - Understand how to develop good research questions, write clear research objectives, and select appropriate mixed methods to answer the research question(s).

 - Understand the importance of making quality observations – both visual (photos, videos, sketches, maps) and written (field notes) – and documenting the process of mixed methods research.

 - Be able to design and document protocols for mixed methods research, including drafting a research proposal/plan suitable for submission to an Institutional Review Board (IRB) for ethical Human Subjects Research.

 - Be able to design quality survey questions and be familiar with standard internet and by-mail survey implementation procedures (the Dillman Tailored Design Method).

 - Be able to conduct qualitative interviews and use qualitative coding methods to analyze these interviews.

-- Design and implement a mixed methods research evaluation for a real-life environmental case study (for SQ17 and AQ18, the evaluation of social and ecological outcomes of the CommuniTree program in Northwest Indiana).
+- Design and implement a mixed methods research evaluation for a real-life environmental case study.